apache/wookie/widgets/templates/readme.txt

 * Templates

+The templates directory contains all the wookie templates.
+There are, at the time of writing, two types of template, those that use JQuery Mobile and those that use Enyo.
+Enyo templates have names in the form of "enyoTemplteName" and JQueryMobile have no precursor to their name (at some point in the future we will probably make the JQuery Mobile templates conform to the same nameing standard, e.g. "jqmTemplateName".

-The templates directory contains all the Rave in Context templates.
-The base template is the root of all templates.
-Any edit to this template will be reflected in all widgets that are generated after the edit.
+In all cases the appropriate "base" template of is the root of all templates using that framework.
+Any edit to the template will be reflected in all widgets that are generated after the edit (excpet where the edited behaviour has been overridden by a child template).

+** Status

+The Enyo templates currently use Enyo 2.0 which does not yet have any UI components.
+Therefore the Enyo templates are pretty think on the ground with respect to styling.
+You can, of course, style everything using CSS but since the Enyo project predicts a release of the UI components in "about a month" (from launch in mid Jan 2012) it's probably best to wait.

+The JQuery Mobile templates have been used to build a number of widgets.
+They are fairly flexible but the current Ant based build system presents some limitations and unneccessary complexity.
+Furthermore, JQuery Mobile is designed for use only on mobile platforms.
+This can present some issues when being displayed on a desktop machine.

+Moving forwards we intend to continue experimenting with both the Enyo and JQuery Mobile templates.
+At this stage both implementations should be considered Alpha quality.

 ** Define new templates

-To create a new template simply create a directory in the templates folder with an appropriate template name and copy "base/template_build.xml" edit as follows:
+To create a new template simply create a directory in the templates folder with an appropriate template name and copy "base/template_build.xml" (for JQuery Mobile template) or "enyo/base/template_build.xml" (for an Enyo based template) and edit as follows:

   * name attribute of the <project ...> element
   * "_generate_from_parent_templates" target (see below)